David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

 Setting up Transparent Data Encryption is a positive tool for the physical security  of data.
 This activity will touch the setting up of keys, certificates, and finally the encryption of a database.
 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>

-1. Create & Backup master key
+1. Create & Backup master key (first create the C:\EncryptedDrive folder, you will also need to grant permissions to SQL)
 <pre>
     CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'Fl@sh G0rd0n!';
     GO